joshspicer/cosmo-workshop-wargames/README.md

 UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK
 ```

 The spaces in this file name had to be escaped, which is why it was necessary to add the escape character `\`.
-Again, over the wire supplies hints on [readings](https://www.google.com/search?q=spaces+in+filename) for each level.
+Again, over the wire supplies hints on [readings](https://www.google.com/search?q=spaces+in+filename) for each level - take advantage of them!

 #### Level 3 -> Level 4